gdmgent-1819-csse2/04-ssg-hektormisplon/docs/README.md

 # Assignments
 ## WebGL2 - Implementing & testing Matrix & Vector classes

+Get the demo code and follow along to see how we implement a new Vector class and write the tests for the operation methods of this class.

 ### Vectors

 #### Vector class

+In the Math folder

 1. Create a vector class called 'Vector2', when this class is initialized we want the constructor to take 2 arguments for the vector positions.
 These positions should be valid Numbers or else we make them 0.
 ```js